Computational Chemistry Unit

 MY LATEST RESEARCH

 Metal complexes form a challenging system for density functional theory.
-In a recent study, various functionals were compared to determined their accuracy in predicting the electronic state of a series of early and late transition metal bipyridine complexes.
+In a recent study, various functionals were compared to determined their accuracy in predicting reaction energies and barrier heights in a series of closed-shell transition metal complexes.